diogobor/Q2C/README.md

 # Q2C
+Software responsible for:
-Software responsible for managing the list of waiting samples in mass spectrometer
+- managing the list of waiting samples in mass spectrometer(s)
+- evaluating the mass spectrometer(s) performance

 # Equipment
 ## Hardware